arenaxr/arena-docs/content/tools/atlas.md

 These conclusions we have reached by collaboration and consensus, but are not quite "written in stone" yet.

 - ATLAS server will implement a RESTful API (viz. pass documents, not rely on saved server or client state, etc.)
-- Luke will write server in Node.js
+- Server will be written in Node.js
-  - I (Luke) like learning new languages
+  - We like learning new languages
   - Node.js comes with very handy modules for web server sorts of things